 Here we can find the history of the Smashing Pumpkins summarized in a timeline, as a slide show.
-Swipe below:
+Swipe below to check out all the chronological details about Billy Corgan’s band.

 Smashing Pumpkins is an alternative rock band originally from Chicago, United States.
 Their history spans through over more than 30 years and 11 studio albums.
 From their beginning in the late eighties until 2021, the band has gone through several line-up changes, with frontman, Billy Corgan as the only permanent member.